-Action Code Title Description Assig ned To Due Date Latest Note Performance Status F2/02 Manag ing Perfor mance Monitoring service delivery effectively including planning, specification, execution and independent post implementation review.
-Paul Brew er / Mark Lowe Ong oing Service plan commitments and progress against the outcomes detailed in Platforms for our places is regularly monitored.
-Project management arrangements in place which include a PID, project plan and post implementation review.
-Progressing well (Green) F2/03 Manag ing Perfor mance Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during, and after decisions are made thereby enhancing the organisation's performance.
-Paul Brew er / Mark Lowe Annu al / Ong oing Annual report on scrutiny produced providing evidence of improvements of changes resulting from the work of the Joint Overview and Scrutiny Committee.
-An annual report for the work of JOSC is next due to be considered by the committee on the 25 June 2020.
+Action Code Title Description Assigned To Due Date Latest Note Performance Status F2/02 Managing Performance Monitoring service delivery effectively including planning, specification, execution and independent post implementation review.
+Paul Brewer / Mark Lowe Ongoing Performance is reported regularly to CLT via the performance dashboard Progressing well (Green) F2/03 Managing Performance Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during, and after decisions are made thereby enhancing the organisation's performance.
+Paul Brewer / Mark Lowe Annual / Ongoing Annual report on scrutiny produced providing evidence of improvements of changes resulting from the work of the Joint Overview and Scrutiny Committee.
+An annual report for the work of JOSC is next due to be considered by the committee on the 29 th July 2017.
 Progressing well (Green)